julianchurchill/text-adventure/README.md

     - DONE Location has a TalkToAction for each item that is canTalkTo() == true
     - TalkToAction
       - DONE A TalkToAction has an item.
 It's label is 'Talk to ' + item.midSentenceCasedName()
-      - DONE A TalkToAction has a follow up action of SayAction, constructed with Item.getTalkable(), for each initial phrase id returned by talkable.initialPhraseIds()
+      - DONE A TalkToAction has a follow up action of SayAction, constructed with Item.getTalkPhraseSource(), for each initial phrase id returned by talkable.initialPhraseIds()
     - SayAction
       - A SayAction has the label 'Say "' + talkable.phraseById( id ) + '"'
       - A SayAction when enacted has user text of talkable.responseToPhraseById( id )